zilphar/SQL-Challenges/README.md

 # SQL-Challenges
-This is the link to the challenges https://www.steeldata.org.uk/sql.html
+This is the link to the challenges and their instructions https://www.steeldata.org.uk/sql.html